ably-labs/serverless-websockets-quest/README.md

 This repository contains the code for a game that shows how to use serverless websockets with Ably & Azure Functions.

+The game can be played online at [Serverless Websockets Quest](https://agreeable-pebble-0afe10803.1.azurestaticapps.net/).

 ## Tech Stack

 - [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), used as serverless compute to manage the game flow.